 We took enormous care to migrate several thousand items of content from the old website, providing tools to assist with updating the content and imagery.
 SEO and social media implications were considered at every stage.
 For Westminster Abbey Choir School, their web presence having been part of the old site, we were happy to build them a new website concurrently, using a similar setup but on a smaller scale.

-Approaching the live launch, we worked closely with the hosting and support provider, Zebedee Communications, to overcome a series of issues that arose during implementation on the Azure platform with Cloudflare and Railgun.
+Approaching the live launch, we worked closely with the hosting and support provider, Zebedee Creations, to overcome a series of issues that arose during implementation on the Azure platform with Cloudflare and Railgun.
 Azure was chosen for its ability to scale to handle the huge spikes in traffic likely during Royal events or at Christmas, but the universal 'solution' to problems is always to upgrade your subscription.
 Happily we managed to overcome the various hiccups and launched successfully in May 2018.

 A big thank you goes to the team at Westminster Abbey for being a truly wonderful client to work with.